P-partition power sums: The basis of combinatorial power sums

 \section{The basis of combinatorial power sums}

-We will define a new basis of $\QSym$ naturally refining the power sum symmetric functions.
-Our definition is motivated by the observation that the power sum symmetric function $p_\lambda$ is the generating function of the $P$-partitions associated to a certain weighted labelled poset.
+We will define \VW{two new bases} of $\QSym$ naturally refining the power sum symmetric functions. \VW{The same bases were independently discovered by Lazzeroni \cite{Lazz}, who gave a different definition.} Our definition is motivated by the observation that the power sum symmetric function $p_\lambda$ is the generating function of the $P$-partitions associated \FA{with} a certain weighted labelled poset.

 First, let $\mathbb N_{\mathbb N}$ be the set $\{a_k:a,k\in\mathbb N\}$, equipped with the order The elements of $\mathbb N_{\mathbb N}$ are \textit{labelled positive integers}.
 The dual chain $\mathbb N_{\mathbb N}^*$ is given by